Freddie-GER/R2-Sync/README.md

 ```

 The script will:
-1. Connect to both calendars
+1. Connect to all configured calendars
+2. Perform regular 1:1 sync for the work calendar
+3. Perform busy sync for personal calendars
-2. Clean up any duplicate events
+4. Clean up any obsolete events
-3. Sync all events from source to target
-4. Handle deletions (remove events in target that no longer exist in source)

 ## How It Works

-This implementation takes a unique approach to calendar synchronization:

-1. **Instance-Based Sync**: Instead of dealing with recurring event rules (RRULEs), it treats every event occurrence as an individual instance.
-This works reliably across different CalDAV servers that might handle recurring events differently.

-2. **Event Matching**:
+### Regular Sync
+- Performs a full 1:1 sync of the work calendar
+- Preserves all event details and properties
+- Handles recurring events and series
+- Manages deletions and updates

+### Busy Sync
+- Converts personal calendar events to private "busy" events
+- Only shows time slots as occupied
+- No private event details are transferred
+- Maintains proper recurring event patterns

+### Event Matching
+- Uses unique identifiers (UIDs) to track events
-   - For recurring events: Matches instances using UID and RECURRENCE-ID
+- For recurring events: Matches instances using UID and date
-   - For single events: Matches using UID, summary, and exact datetime
+- For single events: Matches using UID, summary, and datetime

-3. **Duplicate Detection**: Identifies duplicates by comparing:
-   - Event summary (title)
-   - Full datetime (date AND time)
-   - Keeps the older version (lower sequence number)

-4. **Deletion Handling**: When events are deleted from the source calendar, they are automatically removed from the target calendar.
+- Handles timezone differences properly

 ## Limitations

-- The sync is one-way (source → target)
+- One-way sync only (source → target)
-- Syncs events within a 120-day window (30 days past to 90 days future)
+- Syncs events within a configurable time window (default: 1 year)
-- Both calendars must support the CalDAV protocol
+- Both calendar servers must support CalDAV

-## Troubleshooting

-Common issues:

-1. **Connection Errors**:
-   - Verify your calendar URLs are correct
-   - Check your username and password
-   - Ensure you have network access to both servers

-2. **Calendar Not Found**:
-   - Verify the calendar names in your config match exactly
-   - Check case sensitivity

-3. **Sync Issues**:
-   - Check the logs for specific error messages
-   - Verify both calendars are accessible
-   - Ensure you have write permissions on the target calendar
+- Personal calendar events only show as "busy" in target calendar

 ## Contributing

-Feel free to submit issues and enhancement requests!
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- Original implementation by Frederike Reppekus
+- Inspired by various CalDAV sync implementations
+- Uses the excellent `caldav` Python library